 Funding opportunities

 Encouraging the adoption of the Indian breed is the need of the hour.
-The implementation of existing laws against illegal breeding, and capacity building among the public regarding animal welfare and illegal breeding in addition to provision of better resources for companion animal care are major gaps that need to be filled urgently.
+The implementation of existing laws against illegal breeding, capacity building among the public regarding animal welfare and illegal breeding, in addition to provision of better resources for companion animal care are major gaps that need to be filled urgently.
 Funding into these areas would help alleviate the suffering of these animals.

 Projects

 With its strategic associations with various NGOs doing good work at ground zero, India Animal Fund is changing the speed and scale of their work.
 We engage with these NGOs to identify the most efficient means of execution, build economies of scale; all backed by a strong sense of integrity, transparency and measurability.
-Read on and find the project that resonates with you.

 Join the cause